GabeScott/standard-works-vault/General Conference/1972 April - Successful Parenthood—A Noteworthy Accomplishment.md

 # Successful Parenthood—A Noteworthy Accomplishment

-*By ElRay L. Christiansen - Assistant to the Council of the Twelve*
+By Elder ElRay L. Christiansen - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1972 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1972/04/successful-parenthood-a-noteworthy-accomplishment?lang=eng)

 First of all, my brothers and sisters, let me assure you that as far as ElRay L. Christiansen is concerned, God lives, and he is a compassionate, understanding Father; and his Son, Jesus Christ, came to earth, as the Bible tells us, and offered himself and actually gave his life that we might be redeemed from the grave and might have eternal life, salvation, which to us means exaltation in the celestial world.

 I testify that Joseph Smith was selected by God and Jesus Christ to restore the gospel in this day and that Joseph Fielding Smith, whom we appreciate, is one of a succession of modern-day prophets, seers, and revelators.